Low field magnetoresistance: Discovery from CMR research

+Large, as opposed to colossal, magnetoresistance had already been reported in doped LaMnO_{3} polycrystal samples, at relatively low magnetic fields.
+This was in contrast to single crystal samples which required larger magnetic fields.

+This led to the discovery that spin polarized tunneling and spin dependent scattering across large angle boundaries lead to Low field magnetoresistance (LFMR).

+LFMR in Epitaxial Films

 In order to obtain LFMR in epitaxial thin films (single-crystal like materials), epitaxial strain has been used.
 Wang and Li reported an enhancement of the magnetoresistance in 5- to 15-nm-thick Pr0.67Sr0.33MO3 films using out-of-plane tensile strain.

 In a conventional strain engineering framework, epitaxial strain is only effective below the critical thickness, which is usually less than a few tens of nanometers.
 Tuning electron transport by epitaxial strain has only been achieved in ultrathin layers because of the relaxation of epitaxial strains in relatively thick films.

 Vertically aligned heteroepitaxial nanoscaffolding films have been proposed to generate strain in thick films.
 A vertical lattice strain as large as 2% has been achieved in La0.7Sr0.3MnO3:MgO vertical nanocomposites.
 The magnetoresistance, magnetic anisotropy, and magnetization can be tuned by the vertical strain in films over few hundred nanometers thick.